Do Go On - 350 - Arctic Badass Peter Freuchen

 Hurry up, death.

-I'm taking my clothes off to get colder.
+We've taken my clothes off to get colder.

 I've had enough.

-But, yeah, that is the fairly wild life and story of Peter Froiken.
+But yeah, that is the fairly wild life and story of Peter Froiken.

 One of the greatest characters we've had for a while, I reckon.